Psyche Revived by Cupid's Kiss

 Joachim Murat acquired the first or prime version (pictured) in 1800.
-After his death the statue entered the Louvre Museum in Paris, France in 1824;
+After his death, the statue entered the Louvre Museum in Paris, France in 1824;

-Prince Yusupov, a Russian nobleman acquired the 2nd version of the piece from Canova in Rome in 1796, and it later entered the Hermitage Museum in Saint Petersburg.
-A full-scale model for the 2nd version is in the Metropolitan Museum of Art.
+Prince Yusupov, a Russian nobleman acquired the second version of the piece from Canova in Rome in 1796, and it later entered the Hermitage Museum in Saint Petersburg.
+A full-scale model for the second version is in the Metropolitan Museum of Art.

 Description

-Having been recently awakened, Psyche reaches up towards her lover, Cupid, as he gently holds her by supporting her head and breast.
+Having been recently awakened, Psyche reaches up toward her lover, Cupid, as he gently holds her by supporting her head and breast.
 Antonio Canova's fine technique in carving marble contrasts their realistic smooth skin with the surrounding elements.
 Loosely draped around Psyche's lower body, a sheet further emphasizes the difference between the texture of skin and drapery.
 Rough texture provides the basis of the rock upon which the composition is placed supplementing the distinctions of elements.
 Fine curls and lines make up the hair and light feathery details create realistic wings upon the landing Cupid.

 In Apuleius, Psyche had been warned by Venus against opening the jar she was given to collect a scrap of beauty from Proserpina for Venus: "But I give you one especially strong warning.
 Do not open or peep into the [jar] you carry, and repress all curiosity as to the "Imprisoned Treasure of Divine Beauty"."
 But she gave way to curiosity just as she had returned from her voyage into the Underworld, peering into the jar to take some of the Divine Beauty for herself.
 However, Proserpina had not filled it with the Beauty, but rather with the "Sleep of the Innermost Darkness, the night of Styx, which freed from its cell rushed upon her and penetrated her whole body with a heavy cloud of unconsciousness and unfolded her where she lay."
 It is the moment in which Psyche is "a corpse asleep" revived by Cupid that Canova chose to depict.
 "Delicately purging her of the Sleep, which he put back in its original lair the [jar], he roused Psyche with a charming prick of his Arrow."
 Various details such as the jar behind Psyche allude to the story by Apuleius as Psyche had just opened it and had gone to sleep thus the jar remains lying beside her.
 Additionally, the arrow which Cupid struck Psyche with to awaken her is also found near the jar and Cupid wears a quiver next to his waist.